George Glendon: Early and personal life

 He is the son of former professional footballer Kevin Glendon.

 Club career

 Manchester City

 He began his career at Manchester City, where he was captain of their Elite Development Squad.

 Fleetwood Town

 He signed on loan for Fleetwood Town in August 2016, with the deal becoming permanent in January 2017.
+Glendon was cleared of rape in January 2018.

 Glendon was released by Fleetwood at the end of the 2017–18 season.

 Carlisle United

 Glendon joined Carlisle United in July 2018 after signing a one-year contract.
-He scored his first professional goal in a 3-2 EFL Trophy win over Morecambe on 4 September 2018.
+He scored his first professional goal in a 3–2 EFL Trophy win over Morecambe on 4 September 2018.

 He was released by Carlisle at the end of the 2018–19 season.

 Chester

 In August 2019 he joined Chester on a short-term deal.
 On 8 February 2021, Glendon was awarded the Player of the Month award for the league for January 2021.
+He became club captain, and signed a new contract with the club in May 2022.

+In September 2022 he returned to the first-team following injury.
+In September 2023 he made his 100th appearance for the club.

+Radcliffe

+On 24 January 2025, Glendon signed for fellow National League North side Radcliffe on a deal until the end of the season with the option for a further year.

 International career

 He represented England at youth international level, and he was called up to the Wales under-21 team in March 2015.